Hi everyone! You’ve come to the right place if you want to learn about the ranking factors for Google Maps.

 There are specialists in the local search ranking factors who have said that the signals are about 11%.
 Although included in the 11%, are many competitive difference-makers.

 Google has a clear image of the users’ behavior, making it the blackest of Google’s algorithmic black boxes.
-Therefore, much of the behavioral ranking signals below will significantly affect local SEO and the SEO of Google My Business in 2021.
+Therefore, much of the behavioral ranking signals below will significantly affect local SEO and the SEO of Google Business in 2023.

-Steve Toth from localseo.help shared his opinion about real-world signals with us:
+Steve Toth from seonotebook.com shared his opinion about real-world signals with us:

-“In mature markets where there is genuine activity from the public actively visiting businesses, calling them, searching for them (on desktop, mobile phones, through voice), driving to them, taking pictures, leaving reviews etc.
+“In mature markets where there is a genuine activity from the public actively visiting businesses, calling them, searching for them (on desktop, mobile phones, through voice), driving to them, taking pictures, leaving reviews, etc.

 All these “real-world” signals continue to become more powerful because they are more difficult to game.
 It’s hard to imagine why Google wouldn’t rely on this data as users become more accustomed to interacting with local businesses this way.”